 Pied currawongs are not related to magpies although they look very similar.
 The major difference is that currawongs have bright yellow eyes.

 Pied currawongs are found throughout eastern Australia.
-They live in wet and dry forests, on farms and grasslands.
+They live in wet and dry forests, grasslands and rural farmland.
 They have adapted well to urban areas and are a common sight in neighbourhood gardens and parks.

 Pied currawongs are omnivores, meaning their diet consists of animals and plants.
 They eat a wide variety of berries and seeds, insects, grubs, bird eggs and baby birds.
 Pied currawongs are also capable of taking larger prey such as small possums.
 They are known to create a ‘larder’ for food.
 A larder is another word for pantry.
 Tree crevices, hooks and tree forks are ideal for these larders.
 The food is eaten immediately or stored for later.